ibrarkhan999/textConverter/README.md

 ## ✨ Features

-- Convert text (uppercase, lowercase, maybe capitalize or other transformations)
+- Convert text (uppercase, lowercase,  capitalize or other transformations)
 - Clean and simple UI — works in any modern browser
 - Frontend only — no backend needed